Los Angeles Lakers Injury Report Against The Minnesota Timberwolves: LeBron James Is Day To Day, Russell Westbrook And Anthony Davis Are Questionable

 The Lakers' biggest stars, LeBron James and Anthony Davis may also be unable to play this game with both being listed on the injury report.
 The possible questions around the lineup might impede the preparation for this must-win game for the Lakers.

-LeBron James, Anthony Davis, And Russell Westbrook Listed As Game-Time Decisions Against The Timberwolves
+LeBron James And Anthony Davis Listed As Game-Time Decisions Against The Timberwolves, Russell Westbrook Is Probable

 The biggest concern for Laker fans will be the status of their Big 3.
 All three are currently listed as game-time decisions.
 Westbrook is still dealing with the hamstring issue that kept him out of the squad for the Lakers' loss to the Denver Nuggets.
 Anthony Davis is dealing with lower back tightness while LeBron James is dealing with foot soreness.